 Her son, Paul Shrive, who runs the company CBD Leafline, recognised how much discomfort his mother was in and recommended she try CBD.

-“She was taking tablets for arthritis pain and blood pressure, she was taking anti-depressants, her hair was falling out, and she used to take a minimum of eight paracetamol a day,” Paul says.
+“She was taking tablets for arthritis pain and blood pressure, her hair was falling out, and she used to take a minimum of eight paracetamol a day,” Paul says.